-- Mechanical Electrical and Plumbing Replacement including heat pumps installation. - Roof Replacements 2010 to 2017 resulting in all major roof sections maintained under warranty. - Observatory Dome Replacement in 2013. - Classroom modernization and several targeted building improvements.
+- Roof Replacements 2010 to 2017 resulting in all major roof sections maintained under warranty. - Observatory Dome Replacement in 2013. - Classroom modernization and several targeted building improvements. - Installation of a De-Ionizing Water System in 2011.

 This project will renovate 128,000 square feet at an estimated cost of \$29.8 million.
-Initial Program planning has commenced to ensure an accurate capital outlay submittal.
+Initial program planning has commenced to ensure an accurate capital outlay submittal.
 Design will commence upon approval with construction to follow.
 The construction schedule will require close coordination with the College and the Provost's office to ensure instructional laboratory availability does not impact student demand.
-CMU estimates completion in 2022.
+CMU estimates completion in 2025.